nikitakodkany/NutriGenieVegAI/README.md

-# Veg·e·tar·i·an Fitness Recipe Recommender
+# NutriGenie VegAI

 ## Overview

-An AI-powered system that provides personalized meal recommendations to help you meet your fitness and nutrition goals.
+Veg Fitness Recipe Recommender, an AI-powered system that provides personalized meal recommendations to help you meet your fitness and nutrition goals.
 It combines user profile analysis, nutritional calculations, dietary/allergen filtering, and advanced recipe generation using open-source large language models (LLMs).

 ---